-PhD Candidate, 1st Year [email protected]
+PhD Student, 1st Year [email protected]

 The Anthropology Peer Advocates Group is a student-led group that supports sociocultural, archaeology, and linguistic students, postdoctoral researchers, and faculty.
 The group uses a peer-to-peer support model to cultivate a departmental culture that practices and incorporates values of diversity, equity, and justice, especially in the areas of safety, multicultural understanding, and respect for individual dignity and autonomy.